mrarlington/eJPT-Exam-Tools/README.md

 ### By Daniel Arlington

-This is a collection of tools and commands to use durong the eJPT Exam.
+This is a collection of tools and commands to use during the eJPT Exam.